MichiHo/studienprojekt/README.md

 ## For visualizing segmentation results:

 -   `segmentation/visualize.py` visualizes single inference results with a class legend and pointers to individual 'objects' in the scene.
 -   `segmentation/grid.py` can comparatively show inference results.
-It takes several folders as arguments and comparatively shows images of same name, which are present in all of them, side by side and in multiple rows.
+It takes several folders as arguments (or you can select them interactively) and comparatively shows images of same name, which are present in all of them, side by side and in multiple rows.
 Can be used to quickly compare segmentation outputs of different algorithms.
 -   `segmentation/training_plot.py` visualizes overall training progress (IoU over time) and final class-wise performance (IoU) for multiple training processes given their log json-files.
 -   `segmentation/class_progression.py` draws the progression of the class-wise performance (IoU or Acc) over time for each class.
 The classes can be distributed to a 2D-grid of subplots or shown all in the same figure.
 -   `segmentation/class_highscores.py` takes all training logs from a folder and ranks them by how many classes they segmented best according to IoU and/or Acc